LeilaRanjbar82/ML-zoomcamp-course-homework/MidtermProject/Readme.md

 Prediction model helps the company to expand their business and plan their communication strategies to have more policyholders.
 So, they collect some information about the customers and their previous vehicle insurance contract and the payments to build the prediction model.
 The following is the informations.

 ## Data Description
+Following is the features used for the prediction model.
+The _Response_ shows the target value.

 | Features | Definitions |
 |---|---|